 - NOTE 1.
-The Appendix includes a suggested letterform that may be used to transmit to the Chairman of the HSB the information required in Part E.4. - NOTE 2.
+The Appendix includes a suggested letterform that may be used to transmit to the PPI HSB Chair the information required in Part E.4. - NOTE 2.
 PPI TR-2, Table 1 PVC Resins demonstrate compliance with this section. - NOTE 3.
-The Alternate Method described in Part E.2 may be used based on a presentation to the HSB Chairman
+The Alternate Method described in Part E.2 may be used based on a presentation to the PPI HSB Chair.